 Rule 18.104.22.168 clarifies that web-based course offerings led by an instructor that enables both the instructor and attendees to give, receive, and discuss information in real time is not restricted under Rule 9.2.3.

 Over the past several years, the Board and staff had noticed an increase in continuing education credits fulfilled through online courses.
 Technology has made it easier for many professionals to complete courses from the comfort and convenience of their desk, minimizing scheduling conflicts and travel costs.
 It is also certain that courses using this type of delivery system will increase in the years to come.

-The dilemma our Board faced through the course of continuing education audits was the questionable quality of many of these courses, the time it actually took to complete the course as compared to the hours or credit claimed, and their benefits to professional practice.
-Though many courses evaluated were just as valuable as those attended in person, it was clear that this was not the case for a number of units being submitted.
+The dilemma our Board faced through the course of continuing education audits was the questionable quality of many of these courses, the time it actually took to complete the course as compared to the hours or credit claimed, and their benefits to the professional practice.
+Though many courses evaluated were just as valuable as those attending in person, it was clear that this was not the case for a number of units being submitted.

-Rule 9.2.3 became law with rules that went into effect on April 30, 2016.
+Rule 9.2.3 became law on April 30, 2016.

 Frequently Asked Questions

 Can I fulfill all of my required hours through web-based courses?

 Yes, as long a minimum of 75% of the hours are offered by providers outlined in Board Rule 9.2.3.